Autism-friendly: Movie cinema

 Going to a movie theater can be an overwhelming experience for some autistic people.
 Crowding as people queue up to buy tickets, loud movie volume, and dark theater lighting can all be sensory overload triggers that keep some autistic people from ever seeing movies at the cinema.
 Some movie theaters are becoming more autism-friendly: the lighting is adjusted so it is not so dark, the volume is reduced and queues are managed to prevent crowding.
-Odeon Cinemas in London has implemented such "sensory-friendly" nights.
+In August 2011, non-profit organisation Dimensions UK partnered with cinemas across the United Kingdom and the Republic of Ireland to host autism-friendly screenings.
+They have partnered with over 300 cinemas, including cinemas from chains such as Odeon Cinemas, Cineworld, Showcase Cinemas, and Vue International.
+Adjustments include reduced sound, dimmed lighting, and omitted trailers, and attendees are permitted to bring their own food, make noise, or move around the cinema.

 In the United States there are also "sensory-friendly" moviegoing experiences to be had through collaboration with the Autism Society of America.
 Monthly, AMC Theatres (AMC) will provide nights when autistic people and their families may experience an autism-friendly movie night.
 The program is also intended for other disabled people whose moviegoing experience will also be improved in such a setting.